 - additional spices may be added; suggestions include dried coriander and/or dried red pepper flakes.

-- Use pickling salt (no table salt or kosher salt) in order to prevent cloudiness of the brine.
+- Use pickling salt (not table salt or kosher salt) in order to prevent cloudiness in the brine.

 - White vinegar may be used in place of cider vinegar.
 There will be a subtle difference in flavor.